Trees and More

-French import shop Au Nom De La Rose will have a pretty wide variety of trees from 1.2 to 2.1m tall, both real and fake.
-Fake ones range in price from 650rmb to 1,650rmb.
-They have real and fake trees in stock, along with many pre-decorated trees on offer standing at same height.
-They’ve also got plenty of smaller ones, and one of the nicest window-displays of the downtown shops!
-Wreaths are about 40cm wide and will cost around the 300rmb mark.
+French import shop Au Nom De La Rose have a variety of trees from 1.2 to 2.1m tall, both real and fake.
+Fake ones range in price from 600rmb to 800rmb, while a real one at 1.8m costs 3.2k.
+They’ve also got smaller ones, and one of the nicest window-displays of the downtown shops.
+Wreaths cost around 598rmb.
 Depending on the size of the tree you’ve selected, they can deliver for free within 3km.
 Outside 3km delivery prices are negotiable, again depending on the size of your tree.
 Order at least a day in advance.

 Ruby's emporium of seasonal doohickeys and thingamubobs is in full Christmas swing.
-They're also selling fake trees, ranging from around 1-2m in various different colors.
+They're also selling fake trees, ranging from around 1.2m to 2m in various colors.
 That means black, silver, gold, white and frosty (sparkling white?) ones!
-Green ones go from 50-150rmb, the colored for 100-180rmb.
+Wreaths cost 50rmb.
 You may find some real bargains here, with package deals available on an array of ornaments, bells, mixed bags of ornaments, Christmas wreaths, tree decorations, etc.

 Wan Qun Florist

-Wan Qun Florist on Yongjia Lu sells real trees, Chinese pines, to be exact, which will be in stock very soon.
-Trees ranging from 1.5-2m will cost you between 200-500rmb.
+Wan Qun Florist on Yongjia Lu sells real trees.
+Chinese pines, to be exact.
+A 1.8m tree will cost 450rmb.
 Unfortunately trees are not always available in-store for purchase, which means you’re going to have to organize delivery with the shopkeepers, whose English is rudimentary.
 It's free within 3-4km, 30-50rmb for 5-8km, 100rmb for 10km or above.
 They've also got a modest array of Christmas ornaments on sale; garlands, lanterns, Christmas ornaments, as well as Chinese wreaths etc. A few kuai per item.
-Christmas wreaths are also available, but it depends on the stock.

 Holiday House (Anting)